DATA-BACKED GUIDE · UPDATED JULY 2026

 - Nursing care includes a registered nurse on site, which is the main reason it costs more than residential care.

-- The NHS-funded Nursing Care contribution can cover part of the fee, paid at a flat weekly rate straight to the home.
+- The NHS-funded Nursing Care contribution can cover part of the fee, paid at a flat weekly rate straight to the home, and it is not means tested.

-- For very high or unstable health needs, NHS Continuing Healthcare may cover the whole cost, not just the nursing part.
+- For very high or unstable health needs, NHS Continuing Healthcare may cover the whole cost, not just the nursing part, but the assessment is strict.

-- Self-funders are still charged more than the council rate for the same nursing bed.
+- Self-funders are still charged more than the council rate for the same nursing bed, so it is worth asking why your quote differs.

-- Dementia care with nursing tends to cost more again, so the exact needs drive the price.
+- Dementia care with nursing tends to cost more again, so the exact needs, not just the label 'nursing care', drive the price.

 What people actually paid